If you know how to use it, big data could be the key to even a small business's success.

 Before big data, there were focus groups and surveys, which were highly biased because they could only include a few participants.
 Now, every commercial, webpage or social media advertising post can be tested for relevance with thousands of users.
 A/B testing shows what people like and what makes them engage with the company.

-The same logic that goes into finding your ideal client applies to getting excellent staff.
+The same logic that goes into finding your ideal client applies to hiring excellent staff.
 First, you need to understand what motivates and engages your perfect worker.
 This is similar to understanding your client's motivations.
 Next, the machine-learning algorithm can be trained to identify success factors for people in similar positions.
 Once these are distilled, the real search work will begin.

 Modern tools can merge online profiles from different platforms, not just the professional ones like LinkedIn.
 An HR staff member evaluates the potential candidate from a much broader perspective, including their ability to work in a team, personality and stress resistance.
 At the very least, the preliminary stages of this process will soon be automated.
 Weeks of sorting through resumes will turn into just a few hours of interviews with qualified, short-listed candidates.